kstenerud/compact-float/compact-float-specification.md

 Where `base` is `2` for binary floating point numbers and `10` for decimal floating point numbers.

-A CFF value is encoded into one or two [LVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md) structures, depending on the value being stored:
+A CFF value is encoded into one or two [VLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md) structures, depending on the value being stored:

-    [Exponent VLQ]
+    [Exponent RVLQ]

 or:

-    [Exponent VLQ] [Significand VLQ]
+    [Exponent RVLQ] [Significand RVLQ or LVLQ]

-### Exponent VLQ
+### Exponent RVLQ

-The exponent VLQ is a bit field containing the significand sign, exponent sign, and exponent magnitude:
+The exponent is a bit field containing the significand sign, exponent sign, and exponent magnitude:

 | Field              | Bits | Notes                      |
 | ------------------ | ---- | -------------------------- |